- Implied consent to collect, use, and disclose your information

 - UWaterloo policies and guidelines, for example: Policy 46 - Information Management and data encryption.

 - Information and Privacy Commissioner Ontario guidelines and requirements, for example: Guidelines for Protecting the Privacy and Confidentiality of Personal Information When Working Outside the Office (PDF), Fact Sheet: Encrypting Personal Health Information on Mobile Devices (PDF), and Fact Sheet: Health-Care Requirement for Strong Encryption (PDF).

-Counselling Services and Health Services need to retain personal health information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
+Campus Wellness needs to retain personal health information for some time to ensure that we can answer any questions you might have about the services provided and for our own accountability to external regulatory bodies.
 However, in order to protect your privacy, we do not want to keep personal health information for too long.

 We destroy confidential paper files and electronic information securely according to UWaterloo guidelines (confidential shredding and media disposal) as well as according to guidelines set out by the Information and Privacy Commissioner Ontario (Fact Sheet: Secure Destruction of Personal Information (PDF) and Get rid of it Securely to keep it Private: Best Practices for the Secure Destruction of Personal Health Information (PDF))

 You have the right to see and to get a copy of the personal health information that Campus Wellness holds about you.
 Often, all you have to do is ask (orally or in writing) and confirm your identity.
 Campus Wellness will follow requirements for access as outlined within PHIPA and in accordance with UWaterloo guidelines and policies.
 We will identify what records we might have about you and try to help you understand any information you do not understand (short forms, technical language, etc.).
 We may need to charge a nominal fee to cover the costs of retrieving the documentation and copying.